Haivision/srt/docs/BuildOptions.md

 is bound to the "whole machine" (i.e. set to "any" address).

-When this option is ON, a mechanism is added to forcefully set the source IP address in such a response packet to 10.0.1.20 in the above example, as well as this address is first extracted from the incoming packet as the target address.
-This fixes the problem, as this will be interpreted by the caller peer correctly.
+When this option is ON, a mechanism is added to forcefully set the source IP address in such a response packet (e.g. to 10.0.1.20 in the above example).
+This address is first extracted from the incoming packet as the target address, which fixes the problem, as this will be interpreted by the caller peer correctly.

 This feature is turned off by default because the impact on performance is